-- 1. Ask your past doctor to give you your medical records.
+- 1. Ask your previous PCP to give you your original medical records.
 This is free of charge.
-Bring your medical records to your new PCP at your first visit.
+Bring your original medical records to your new PCP at your first visit.
 This will help your new PCP learn about your health. - 2.
 Call your PCP to schedule your appointment. - 3.
-Have your ID Card ready, when you call your PCP. - 4.
-Say you are a Vital Plan member and give them your ID number. - 5.
+Have your Member Card ready, when you call your PCP. - 4.
+Say you are a Plan Vital member and give them your MPI number. - 5.
 Write down your appointment date and time.
 If you're a new patient, the provider may ask you to come early.
 Write down the time they ask you to be there. - 6.
 Make a list of questions you want to ask your doctor.
 List any health problems you have. - 7.
 If you need a ride to the appointment and have no other way to get there, call your plan or your Municipality.
 They can help you get a ride.